Christianity in Japan: Holidays

 The celebration of selected Christian holidays has gained popularity in Japan since the Second World War – primarily as commercial events, but with also an emphasis on sharing time with loved ones, either significant others or close family.

 Except in Japan's minority Christian communities, Easter is not typically marked by any special form of celebration.

 Christmas in Japan is celebrated on a much larger scale as a commercial and secular festival, but again is not an official public holiday.
 Christmas lights, Santa Claus, parties, gift exchanges, and eating Western-inspired Christmas foods, especially Kentucky Fried Chicken and strawberry shortcake, are all familiar features of this event.
 Many Christians have criticized this as a commercialization of the holiday, being contrary to the teachings of Jesus Christ.
 In Japan, rather than being a family or religious occasion, Christmas is seen as a time to spend with friends or a significant other.
 Christmas Eve is celebrated as a couple's holiday on which romantic gifts are exchanged.

-In Japan, St. Valentine's Day traditions are often reversed, with women giving men chocolate and receiving gifts in return on White Day a month later.
-These exchanges are not limited to romance; women frequently give chocolate to other women and sometimes to male co-workers as obligation gifts.
-Dating on Valentine's Day is less common, with that element more often associated with Christmas Eve.
+St. Valentine's Day in Japan is also celebrated, but the normal Western cultural traditions are often reversed – women give men a gift of chocolate, and on White Day, one month later, the favor is returned.
+Gifts are not exclusive to romantic relationships; women exchange gifts most frequently between one another and will occasionally give male co-workers chocolate, although this latter exchange is often referred to as an obligation gift.
+It is not as common for couples to go out on dates together; that element seems to be reflected in Christmas Eve instead.